• Post author:

 • those who want to learn new vocabulary and memorize it efficiently

-• for those who want to improve their pronuciation
+• for those who want to improve their pronunciation

-Another great gift for language learners is a subscription to a language app.
-Thousands of learners use language apps to learn and improve their language skills.
+Another great gift for language learners is a subscription to a language app or platform.

-I personally use Lingopie.
+I use Lingopie.
 It’s like Netflix for language learning.
-You can choose a movie or TV series in a foreign language and watch it.
+You can watch a movie or TV series in a foreign language.
 It enables you to save the vocabulary you want to learn and create flashcards from it.
 You can then also record yourself pronouncing the words.
 After, it’ll correct your pronunciation.

 Lingopie is an incredible way to learn languages.
-It’s relaxing, and sometimes you don’t even realize you’re learning a language.
-Because you’re simply watching a movie.
+It’s relaxing, and sometimes you don’t even realize you’re learning a language because you’re simply watching a movie or a TV show.

 You can buy it for someone as a gift.
-Then give them username and passwort so that the person can start learning a language.
+Then give them a username and password so that the person can start learning a language.

 For Whom To Buy?